 - No pyrotechnics or any other open flames are allowed.

 - Weapons must be peace-bonded when not on stage.
 If you plan on wielding your weapon as part of your presentation, you must advise the Masquerade Director of what exactly you plan on doing on stage at the Pre-Masquerade Meeting.
 You must also allow the Masquerade Director to inspect your weapon at the Pre-Masquerade Meeting.
 Failure to do so can result in disqualification.
 We’re talking safety here, not only of the entrant, but of the judges, the Director, the rest of the Masquerade staff, the other entrants, and the audience.

+The Pre-Masquerade Meeting will take place on Saturday Afternoon at 3:00 PM.
+This Meeting is Mandatory!
+If you are not at the meeting, or represented at the meeting, you will not be in the Masquerade.
 Each entry must be represented, unless prior arrangements have been made with the Masquerade Director.
 At the meeting, you will turn in your entry forms (if you haven’t already), along with any music or soundtrack CDs and documentation.
 The Masquerade staff will review your paperwork with you, and will inform you about Green Room times and procedures.